 You can download the full white paper by clicking here.
 But here is quick summary of our viewpoint:

-- The immediate impact of ad blocking in iOS 9 is overblown.
 The ad-pocalypse predicted for mobile is unlikely to occur, and the advertising industry has time to adapt to increasing viewer frustration with current advertising practices.
 Within four weeks, ad blockers have gone from two of the most popular apps in the iTunes store, with approximately 85,000 downloads a day, to effective invisibility.
 We do not expect ad blockers on mobile to achieve more than a 2-4% penetration in the US by the end of 2017.
 Still, we strongly advise advertisers and publishers to attend to viewers’ frustrations with current advertising practices online and in mobile now to avoid a disaster in the future.

-- Ad blocking potentially offers long-term benefits to online/mobile.
 The use of ad blockers indicates that the implicit bargain between publishers and viewers has gone awry.
 Ad blockers will force the equation back into balance, with significant long-term benefits to the ad industry.
 Short term, if ad blocker usage increases substantially, many advertisers and publishers will feel some short-term pain as they adapt to using more native ads, sponsored content and “acceptable ad” formats.

-- Don’t bet on industry-wide cooperation with ad blocker developers any time soon.
 The IAB has conceived its L.E.A.N principles initiative for the industry to engage around to counter ad blocking.
 Given that the IAB has called the fact that Ad Block Plus charges for being on its white list the extraction of ”mafia-like protection money”, there is clearly no desire to have Ad Block Plus or other ad blocking developers participate in any standards setting.
 So focus your efforts on L.E.A.N or similar initiatives driven directly by advertisers and publishers.

 Acxiom’s Recommendations to Publishers: